Minisode1: Blue Hour: Critical reception

 Upon its release, Minisode1: Blue Hour received generally favourable reviews from music critics.
 Choi Ji-won from The Korea Herald labelled the EP "very poetic and stirs up listeners’ emotions, as did the band's previous music."
 Writing for the same publication, Hong Dam-young opined that "the group seemed to have switched gears from the previous EP, which showed a darker side of the bandmates and depicted their youthful struggles," adding "the new music shows they have overcome those struggles."
 Music journalist Jeff Benjamin praised the album as "a meditation through the high and low points this year is bringing us."
-On the other hand, Lim Seon-hee from IZM deemed the tracklist as "easy listening" that still see the group "spread[ing] bright and plump energy [...] which takes a breath away."
+On the other hand, Lim Seon-hee from IZM deemed the track list as "easy listening" that still see the group "spread[ing] bright and plump energy [...] which takes a breath away."

 Commercial performance

 On October 6, the album distributor Dreamus reported that pre-orders for Minisode1: Blue Hour had surpassed 300,000 copies in ten days, setting the highest album pre-orders for the band.
 By October 25, album preorders had exceeded 400,000 copies.

-Minisode1: Blue Hour debuted at number 25 on the US Billboard 200 chart on the issue dated November 21, 2020, selling 19,000 equivalent album units in that week, becoming TXT's first top-forty and highest-charting album in the country.
+Minisode1: Blue Hour debuted at number 25 on the US Billboard 200 chart on the issue dated November 21, 2020, selling 19,000 equivalent album units in that week, becoming Tomorrow X Together's first top-forty and highest-charting album in the country.
 Additionally, it reached number one on both Billboard World Albums and Top Album Sales charts.
-The album opened at number three on South Korea's Gaon Album Chart, selling 303,190 copies in its first week, surpassing the group's previous record of 181,000 copies with The Dream Chapter: Eternity.
+The album opened at number three on South Korea's Gaon Album Chart, selling 303,190 copies in its first week, surpassing the band's previous record of 181,000 copies with The Dream Chapter: Eternity.
 Minisode1: Blue Hour was the seventh best-selling album of October 2020 in South Korea, selling 415,761 physical copies.
-The album claimed the top spot on the Oricon Albums Chart on the chart issue dated October 26 – November 1, 2020, with 32,057 copies sold, becoming TXT's second number-one album in Japan, following The Dream Chapter: Eternity.
+The EP claimed the top spot on the Oricon Albums Chart on the chart issue dated October 26 – November 1, 2020, with 32,057 copies sold, becoming TXT's second number-one album in Japan, following The Dream Chapter: Eternity.
 It also topped Billboard Japan's Top Albums Sales and charted at number two on the Hot Albums with 24,462 units sold.
-In December 2020, the album received a platinum certification from the Korea Music Content Association (KMCA), denoting 250,000 shipments.
+In December 2020, the EP received a platinum certification from the Korea Music Content Association (KMCA), denoting 250,000 shipments.